 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are: drx-onDurationTimer, drx-InactivityTimer.
 The DRX parameters that are common to the DRX groups are: drx-SlotOffset, drx-RetransmissionTimerDL, drx-RetransmissionTimerUL, drx-LongCycleStartOffset, drx-ShortCycle (optional), drx-ShortCycleTimer (optional), drx-HARQ-RTT-TimerDL, and drx-HARQ-RTT-TimerUL.

+Editor’s note: Agreements: The drx-HARQ-RTT-TimerUL behaviour applied for each HARQ process is up to the network (e.g. to support NW scheduling strategy to avoid HARQ stalling).
+The following options are supported for drx-HARQ-RTT-TimerUL in NTN per HARQ process: 1) Timer length is extended by offset; 2) Timer set to zero and/or 3) Timer disabled (i.e. not started).
+RAN2 working assumption: Offset for drx-HARQ-RTT-TimerUL is equal to UE-gNB RTT (if RAN1 decides something that requires to change this we can revisit it).
+Editor: Details regarding configuration, whether both options 2 and 3 are needed, and feedback from RAN1 regarding RTT is required.

 When DRX is configured, the Active Time for Serving Cells in a DRX group includes the time while:

 - drx-onDurationTimer or drx-InactivityTimer configured for the DRX group is running; or